Geysir

-Eruptions at Geysir can hurl boiling water up to 60 m in the air.
-However, eruptions may be infrequent, and have in the past stopped altogether for many years at a time.
+Eruptions at Geysir can typically hurl boiling water up to 60 m in the air.
+However, eruptions are nowadays infrequent, and have in the past stopped altogether for many years at a time.

 History

-The research of sinter shows that Geysir has been active for approximately 10,000 years.
-The oldest accounts of hot springs at Haukadalur date back to 1294, when earthquakes in the area caused significant changes in local neighbouring landscape creating several new hot springs.
+A geyser at the general site is described in a written source by Saxo Grammaticus, as a mention in Gesta Danorum, his work finished about 1206 which was printed in 1514 as Danorum Regum heroumque Historiae.
+However the oldest definitive accounts of the hot springs at Haukadalur in their present form, date back to 1294, in the chronicle "Oddaverjaannáll", when earthquakes in the area caused significant changes in local neighbouring landscape, creating several new hot springs.
 Changes in the activity of Geysir and the surrounding geysers are strongly related to earthquake activity.
 In records dated 1630, the geysers erupted so violently that the valley around them trembled.
-The placename "Geysir" has been first mentioned in written sources in 18th century and, as unusual natural phenomena were of high interest to the society during the Age of Enlightenment, the term became popular and has been used for similar hydrothermal features worldwide since then.
+The name "Geysir" was first mentioned in written sources in 1647; as unusual natural phenomena were of great interest during the Age of Enlightenment, the term became popular and has been used for similar hydrothermal features worldwide since then.

+In 1809 and 1810 the eruptions were about every 30 hours and up to 30 m high.
+In 1811 George Mackenzie, a geologist, first proposed that expansion of steam in a subsurface cavity explained Geysir's activity.
 In 1845, it reached a height of 170 m.
-In 1846, the research of Geysir by the German chemist Robert Bunsen resulted with the explanation of the mechanism of geyser activity.
-Measurements of professor Bunsen in this year showed that Geysir was erupting 45–54 m high.
+In 1846, research on Geysir, and Iceland sponsored by the Danish Crown, by amongst others, the German chemist Robert Bunsen, resulted in a better general explanation of the mechanism of geyser activity which contributed significantly to the more refined models used today.
+Measurements by Professor Bunsen in that year showed that Geysir was erupting 45–54 m high.

+In 1882 an account of the first accurate survey (previous attempts were associated with instrument problems), noted that a booming sound warned or Geysir's eruptions, eruptions were about 6 hourly but often of only 5 ft.